Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Icon Wealth Partners

-Icon Wealth Partners is new to the list this year and ranks tenth.
-Icon does not require a minimum account size and offers investment advisory services to individuals, trusts, estates, charities and corporations.
+Icon Wealth Partners is a fee-based advisory practice that does not require a minimum account size.
+The firm offers investment advisory services to individuals, trusts, estates, charities and corporations.

-The firm has certified financial planners (CFPs) and certified public wealth advisors.
+The firm has Certified Financial Planners™ (CFPs®) on staff, as well as one chartered alternative investment analyst (CAIA).
 Icon largely charges set management fees, but as a fee-based company, advisors may earn a commission related to insurance products they recommend.
 Despite this potential conflict of interest, Icon is a fiduciary and must act in its client's best interests.

 Icon Wealth Partners Background